 The objective of our risk management process is to mitigate risk and loss to our organization.
 We have established procedures that are intended to identify, measure, monitor, report and analyze the types of risks to which we are subject, including liquidity risk, credit risk, market risk, interest rate risk, operational risk, cybersecurity risk, legal and compliance risk and reputational risk, among others.
-However, as with any risk management process, there are inherent limitations to our risk management strategies as there may exist, or develop in the future, risks that we have not appropriately anticipated or identified.
+However, as with any risk management process, there are inherent limitations to our risk management strategies as there may exist or develop in the future, and there may be risks that we have not appropriately anticipated or identified.
 The ongoing developments in the financial institutions industry continue to highlight both the importance and some of the limitations of managing unanticipated risks.
-If our risk management processes prove ineffective, we could suffer unexpected losses and could be materially adversely affected.
+If our risk management processes prove ineffective, we could suffer unexpected losses that could have a material adverse effect on our business results of operations and financial condition.